HostGator vs GoDaddy

 The results are more clear-cut for GoDaddy: it’s faster with an average speed of 500ms+.
 This speed goes along with a remarkably reliable uptime of 99.97%.

 Part of the speed is attributable to GoDaddy’s data centers across the country.
-Currently, they have sites in Los Angeles, Chicago, Ashburn, VA, Phoenix, and Scottsdale.
-As part of their impressive fleet of 37,000, additional servers are in Amsterdam (great if you’re looking for web hosts for the UK) and Singapore (in case you need web hosting services for Singapore).
+Currently, they have servers in Los Angeles, Chicago, Ashburn, VA, Phoenix, and Scottsdale.
+As part of their impressive fleet of 37,000, additional servers are in Amsterdam (great if you’re looking for web hosts for the UK, or other countries in Europe like France, Germany, Spain, and Italy.
+This could probably even work for Middle-eastern countries like Pakistan) and Singapore (in case you need web hosting services for Singapore, and this also means you can use them for other countries in Asia, like Malaysia, Indonesia, or Vietnam).

 Ease of Use – It’s a Tie